 - weight loss.

 Children with this disease may experience delayed growth and development.
-It is estimated that 1 in 133 people in the U. S. have celiac disease but only 3% have been diagnosed.
+It is estimated that 1 in 133 people in the US have celiac disease but only 3% have been diagnosed.

 It is important to detect and treat celiac disease as soon as possible, especially in young children.
-Celiac disease should be considered in infants who are not thriving, since foods with gluten are common and celiac auto-antibodies may begin to develop shortly after a child switches from milk to solid foods.
+Celiac disease should be considered in infants who are not thriving, since foods with gluten are common Celiac auto-antibodies may begin to develop shortly after a child switches from milk to solid foods.
 In most cases the patient can lead a normal life by adhering to the diet.

 This is in a group of rare, progressive diseases that involve hardening and tightening of the skin and connective tissues — the fibers that provide the framework and support for your body.
 Localized scleroderma affects only the skin.
 Systemic scleroderma also harms internal organs, such as the heart, lungs, kidneys and digestive tract.
 Scientists estimate that about 250 people per million have some form of scleroderma.

-The most prevalent signs of this disease include Raynaud’s phenomenon, Gastroesophageal reflux disease (GERD) which in addition to acid reflux you may have trouble absorbing nutrients, and skin changes which may include swollen fingers and hands, thickened patches of skin, particularly on the fingers; and tight skin around the hands, face or mouth.
+The most prevalent signs of this disease include Raynaud’s phenomenon, Gastroesophageal Reflux Disease (GERD), which in addition to acid reflux you may have trouble absorbing nutrients.
+Your skin changes and may include swollen fingers and hands, thickened patches of skin, particularly on the fingers; and tight skin around the hands, face or mouth.
 The skin will appear shiny because it is so tight.

 One is called CREST and results from an overproduction and accumulation of collagen in body tissues.
 Native Americans get this disease 20 times more often than the general population, and it is more common with Afro-Americans as well.

 It occurs 4 times more often in women than men.
-While there is no known cause exposure to silica dust, common in coal mines and rock quarries, some industrial solvents such as paint thinners and certain chemotherapy drugs may exacerbate the disease.
+While there is no known cause, exposure to silica dust, common in coal mines and rock quarries, some industrial solvents such as paint thinners and certain chemotherapy drugs may exacerbate the disease.

 Signs usually develop gradually over weeks or months.
 The weakness is symmetrical; affecting both the left and right sides of your body, and tends to gradually worsen.
 Polymyositis is in a group of diseases or disorders of the muscles called inflammatory

 Treatment is corticosteroids, (which often start at very high doses then taper down), Cytoxan, cyclosporine and sometimes intravenous therapy of Immunoglobulin containing healthy antibodies from blood donors.

 In Raynaud's disease, smaller arteries that supply blood to your skin narrow, limiting blood circulation to affected areas.
-It is more common in cold climates and also affects women more than men.
+It is more common in cold climates, and it also affects women more than men.
 This disease frequently is present along with other autoimmune diseases.

 During an attack of Raynaud's, affected areas of your skin usually turn white at first.
 Then, the affected areas often turn blue, feel cold and numb, and your sensory perception is dulled.
 As circulation improves, the affected areas may turn red, throb, tingle or swell.
-There are two type of Raynaud’s disease; primary and secondary.
+There are two types of Raynaud’s disease; primary and secondary.
 The secondary is considered the more serious disease and usually appear after 40 years of age.

 Juvenile Rheumatoid ArthritisIts

-It is the most common type of arthritis of those under 16 years of age, affecting 50,000 in the U. S. It’s a chronic condition causing joint swelling, inflammation, pain, swelling, redness and stiffness.
-I t may also affect the eyes and internal organs.
+It is the most common type of arthritis of those under 16 years of age, affecting 50,000 in the US.
+It’s a chronic condition causing joint swelling, inflammation, pain, swelling, redness, and stiffness.
+It may also affect the eyes and internal organs.
 About 1/5th of patients have an enlarged spleen.

 There are 3 categories: